roel1289/CompBioLabsAndHomework/Labs/Lab08/Ellwood_Lab08.md

 #putting my function into a data set
 write.csv(x = theResults, file = "LogisticGrowthModel.csv")
 ```
-The code creates a graph to more illustrate the model.
-And finally,
-the code puts the data into a data set.
+The final two commands of the code creates a plot and puts the data into a data set.

 Here is an image of what this plot looks like:
 ![Discrete-time logistic function](EBIO4420Image.PNG)